10 Greatest Megalithic Sites In Ireland You Must Visit Now

 Dating back nearly 5000 years ago to the Bronze Age makes Beltany Stone Circle older than Stone Henge, and one of the best megalithic sites in Ireland to visit.

-A stone head that was found here dates back to the Iron Age and indicates that life continued here for many centuries after it was built.
+A stone head found here dates back to the Iron Age and indicates that life continued here for many centuries after the Beltany Stone Circle was built.

-This landmark is located near the small village of Raphoe, which means Ringfort of the Huts when translated from the Irish language, Getting to Raphoe from Letterkenny will take around 20 minutes by car.
+This historical Ireland landmark is located near the small village of Raphoe, which means Ringfort of the Huts when translated from the Irish language, Getting to Raphoe from Letterkenny will take around 20 minutes by car.

-8 – Brownshill Dolmen
+8 – Brownshill Dolmen, County Carlow

 Situated near Carlow town, Brownshill Dolmen is the largest of dolmens in Ireland with a massive capstone weighing over 100 tons!